corpus-io/tokenize.it-smart-contracts/docs/user_overview.md

 **Workflow:**

-1. The token admin takes a snapshot of current token balances by calling `snapshot()` on the Token contract.
+1. The token admin takes a snapshot of current token balances by creating a snapshot on the Token contract.
 The snapshot captures every holder's balance at that moment.
 2. The company (or platform on its behalf) clones a Distribution contract, optionally funding it at initialization.
-3. Token holders call `claim()` to receive their proportional share: `balanceAtSnapshot * pricePerToken / 10**decimals`, minus a distribution fee.
+3. Token holders claim their proportional share.
-4. If a holder cannot claim (e.g. lost key, or a smart contract), the contract owner can call `reassign()` after the configured `lockedUntil` timestamp to redirect that share to another address to make it available to the holder.
+4. If a holder cannot claim (e.g. lost key, or a smart contract), the contract owner can reassign if after the configured locktime, making it available to the holder at another address.
 All reassignments are recorded on-chain for auditability.

 ### Exit proceeds